Are you at wits end from sacrificing other expenses to pay your insurance bill each month? You're in the same situation as many other Hawaii drivers.

 - Cautious Driver Discounts - Safe drivers may receive a discount up to 45% than drivers with accident claims.

-It's important to understand that most discount credits are not given the the whole policy.
+It's important to understand that most discount credits are not given to the whole policy.
 Most only cut individual premiums such as liability and collision coverage.
 So even though they make it sound like all those discounts means the company will pay you, you won't be that lucky.

 Insurance companies that may offer some of the above discounts may include but are not limited to: